-But profession concerned by weaknesses in the plans for oversight, audit standards, independence and liability
+FEE publishes profession's proposals for improvements in oversight, audit standards, independence & liability

-Brussels, 16 March 2004: In an urgent response to the publication of the revised Eighth EU Directive on Auditing, the representative organisation of the European accountancy profession, FEE, today (Tuesday) very much welcomed the initiative to modernise the law on auditing, but voiced immediate concern over some weaknesses in relation to oversight, audit standards, independence and liability.
+Brussels, 31 March 2004: In its formal response to the European Commission's proposal to revise the Eighth EU Directive on Auditing, the representative organisation of the European accountancy profession, FEE, today published a comprehensive submission to the Commission, the Council of Economic and Finance Ministers and the European Parliament.

+In it, FEE strongly supports the initiative to modernise the law on auditing, but voices concerns to the Commission, the Council of Ministers and Parliament that some provisions designed to improve oversight, audit standards, independence and liability are too weak.
+The FEE submission makes concrete proposals to strengthen the proposed audit reforms.

-FEE has 41 member bodies of professional accountants from 29 countries, representing more than 500,000 accountants in Europe.
+FEE - Fédération des Experts Comptables Européens (FEE) - has 41 member bodies of professional accountants from 29 countries, representing more than 500,000 accountants in Europe.

-Commenting on the Directive, FEE President, David Devlin said: "auditing is central to ensuring the credibility and reliability of financial reporting.
-Over the past number of years, FEE has developed a series of detailed proposals aimed at restoring trust in financial reporting for capital markets.
-We support many of the proposals in the revised Directive published by the European Commission, noting its consistency with the FEE policy on key issues such as audit committees, international standards on auditing, internal rotation of audit partners and statutory backing for robust quality assurance and inspection."
+Launching FEE's submission on the Revised 8th Directive, the organisation's President, David Devlin said: "auditing is central to ensuring the credibility and reliability of financial reporting.
+FEE's proposals aim at restoring trust in financial reporting for capital markets.
+We support many of the proposals in the revised Directive.
+We note that many of its provisions are consistency with the FEE policy on key issues such as audit committees, international standards on auditing, internal rotation of audit partners and statutory backing for robust quality assurance and inspection."